bkw777/T5120_top_cover_latch/README.md

 ## printing

+The springs place a constant load on the front face wings , so you want to use ABS, ASA, or PETG, not PLA for long-term / permanent installation.

 The STL files with "(FDM)" are modified slightly for FDM printing.
 * the fitment clearance between all parts is increased
 * the screw head pockets are conical to make 45 degree overhang to print without supports